graphql-devise/graphql_devise/README.md

 and `api/auth` could be any mount path you would like to use for auth.

 ##### Important
-Remember that by default this gem mounts a completely separate GraphQL schema on a separate controller in the route provided by the `at` option in the `mount_graphql_devise_for` method in the `config/routes.rb` file.
+ - Remember that by default this gem mounts a completely separate GraphQL schema on a separate controller in the route provided by the `at` option in the `mount_graphql_devise_for` method in the `config/routes.rb` file.
 If no `at` option is provided, the route will be `/graphql_auth`.
+ - Avoid passing the `--mount` option or the gem will try to use an existing schema.

 #### Mounting Operations in Your Own Schema (> v0.12.0)
 To configure the gem to use your own GQL schema use the `--mount` option.